 UAD Oxide Tape

-Well, draw you own conclusion about what must be inside the algorithms.
+Draw you own conclusion about what must be inside the algorithms.
 The Oxide is easy to set up with straight-forward but limited controls, and you can take a look at what the default setting does in the charts below.

 It would be nice if it actually was a lighter version of the Studer, but it’s not lighter just less control.
 Still, the Oxide is cheaper and you don’t have to tweak it if that’s not your thing.